mwestphalen/ASL-Learning-App/README.md

 Next Steps: How can we save and export the model?
 How can we make it a Lite Model to use it on mobile?
 Problems: Tutorials show different formats of the dataset.
 Need to understand more deeply to adjust code if we run into problems

+2. Converted normal model to lite model using the standard converter provided by TensorFlow.
+Downloaded lite model.

 #### Week II

 ### Sprint II (02/08-03/01)